Sacramento Energy Center

 District Director

 Corpsmembers commute to the center in Sacramento’s River District for work each day.
-Corpsmembers typically work 10-hour shifts Monday through Thursday, often including evening shifts to complete energy projects during off-hours at government and non-profit buildings.
+Corpsmembers typically work 10-hour shifts Monday through Thursday, which may include evening shifts to complete energy projects during off-hours at government and non-profit buildings.

 570 Bercut Drive